LukePappa/Ourism/final.md

-One may reason so as to not generate negative emotion, thereby attaining inner peace.
+Reason so as to not generate negative emotion.